Consensys/doc.web3signer/docs/get-started/start-web3signer.md

 command line option.

 :::note
-Web3Signer also allows you to [bulk load consensus layer signing keys] stored in Azure Key Vault.
+Web3Signer also allows you to [bulk load signing keys] stored in Azure Key Vault.
 :::

 Start the client, for example [Teku] by specifying the Web3Signer details.